Has your mind drawn a blank?

 84. Visit A Family Friend

 If you’re local why not drop in and see a family friend you haven’t seen in a while?
-A surprise visit will leave you both feeling loved and a deeper sense of friendship.
+A surprise visit will leave both you and your friend feeling loved and with a deeper sense of friendship.

 85. Practice Gratitude